 '''

-stopsrc -s qdaemon
+stopsrc -s gdaemon

-rm /var/spool/lpd/qdir/
+rm /var/spool/lpd/gdir/

 rm /var/spool/lpd/stat/

 rm /var/spool/qdaemon/

 startsrc -s qdaemon

 '''

 - Check the /var/adm/acct directory, which contains accounting records.
 If accounting is running, this directory may contain several large files.
-Information on how to manage these files is in Chapter 11, "System accounting," on page 245. - Check the /var/preserve directory for terminated vi sessions.
+Information on how to manage these files is in "System accounting" on page 232. - Check the /var/preserve directory for terminated vi sessions.
 Generally, it is safe to remove these files.
 If a user wants to recover a session, you can use the vi -r command to list all recoverable sessions.
-To recover a specific session, usevi -r filename. - Modify the /var/adm/sulog file, which records the number of attempted uses of the su command and whether each was successful.
+To recover a specific session, usevi -r filename. - · Modify the /var/adm/sulog file, which records the number of attempted uses of the su command and whether each was successful.
 This is a flat file and can be viewed and modified with a favorite editor.
 If it is removed, it will be recreated by the next attempted su command.
 Modify the /var/tmp/snmpd.log, which records events from the snmpd daemon.
 If the file is removed it will be recreated by the snmpd daemon.